Books like 'Like You’ve Nothing Left to Prove'

 Readers who enjoyed Like You’ve Nothing Left to Prove by E.L.
 Massey also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-contemporary gay romance young adult sports new adult college hurt-comfort friends to lovers disabilities and marks athletes
+contemporary gay romance young adult sports new adult athletes college hurt-comfort friends to lovers disabilities and marks

 -